cloudmesh-community/fa18-516-21/project-code/README.md

 npm start
 ```

-It will open up and application where you will see title and data it got from python server.
+It will open up an application where you will see title and data it got from python server.

 <kbd>![](../project-paper/images/sample.png)</kbd>